I cook. I swear. I actually enjoy working in the kitchen. And if you follow me on Instagram, you can see I can hold my own.

 My hard line is gluten and soy.
 While I don’t have Celiac disease, I am pretty intolerant to gluten and I avoid it strictly.
 Same for soy.
 However, I can tolerate dairy (especially hard cheese & goat milk products), corn and rice without too much trouble.
 These are not a part of my regular intake at home, but if I’m on the road and there’s goat cheese on a salad, I’m not going to make a big deal about it.
 If, however I am ordering eggs benedict (no muffin, extra potatoes), I will ask if there is flour in the hollandaise.
 There shouldn’t be, but one time I didn’t ask and I lost a morning in Kauai to the porcelain gods.

 Set your boundaries and order, shop, and ask questions accordingly.
 Is it ok to ‘relax’ your restrictions a little while traveling?
 That’s up for you to decide.
-Just realize when you’re eating out at restaurants, it’s almost impossible to avoid seed oils.
+Just realize when you’re dining out at restaurants, it’s almost impossible to avoid seed oils.
 You have to be ok with that for a short period of time – or find a way to make all of your own food.
 Which sort of defeats the purpose of vacation (IMO).

 There’s An App For That